Up to $5 million to support Western Australian sheep producers and supply chain businesses to adjust to the phase-out of live sheep exports by sea.

 Information to prepare for the Supply Chain Capacity Program application

-- Applications requesting more than $500,000 must provide more detailed supporting documentation.
+Applications requesting more than $500,000 will be expected to provide more detailed supporting documentation proportionate to the project scale.

 Applying for the Supply Chain Capacity Program